 New Hong Kong BN(O) Visa Route

-From January 2020 The UK will offer a ‘Hong Kong BN(O) Visa’ for British Nationals Overseas (BN(O)) citizens and their close family members living in Hong Kong.
-BN(O) citizens will be able to apply for this visa from outside or inside the UK.
+From January 2021, The UK is offering a ‘Hong Kong BN(O) Visa’ for British Nationals Overseas (BN(O)) citizens and their close family members living in Hong Kong.
+BN(O) citizens are able to apply for this visa from outside or inside the UK.
 If granted this visa BN(O) citizens will be able to apply to enter or remain in the UK for an initial period of 30 months, extendable by a further 30 months, or a single period of 5 years.
-Work and study will be permitted but no access to public funds such as social welfare benefits.
+Work and study will be permitted and there is access to NHS (national health service) but no access to public funds such as social welfare benefits.

 Once BN(O) citizens have resided in the UK for 5 years, they will be eligible to settle in the UK, also called indefinite leave to remain, assuming that all of the other criteria have been met.